SpacehuhnTech/usbnova.com/docs/about.md

 <br />

 USB Nova is a cute little USB "drive" that acts as a keyboard, much like the USB Rubber Ducky, WiFi Duck, and other BadUSBs.
-What makes it special is that it's:
+What makes it special is that:
-* Open-Source
+* It's Open-Source
-* Affordable
+* You can drag and drop scripts
+* Easily switch between attack and setup mode
+* Supports USB Mass Storage
 * Handmade in Germany 🇩🇪🇪🇺
-* Very Easy to Use
-* Supports USB Mass Storage
-* Has a RGB LED
+* Supports a ton of [keyboard layouts](scripting/functions.md#available-keyboard-layouts)
+* Is affordable
-* Can change USB VID & PID (and other cool settings)
+* Change USB VID & PID and [other cool settings](/docs/preferences) effortlessly
-* Has tons of keyboard layouts
+* Has an RGB LED
-* Comes in a nice blue case
+* Comes in a variety of awesome-looking cases

 <a href='https://spacehuhn.store/products/usb-nova' target='_blank'>
   <img height='36' style={{border:0,height:'36px'}} src='/img/buy.png' border='0' alt='Buy Now' />